WDI-SEA/express-apis-omdb/readme.md

 * [Example Search URL](http://www.omdbapi.com/?s=matrix)
 * [Example Movie Detail URL](http://www.omdbapi.com/?i=tt0133093)

-* Make sure you do the `res.render` inside the callback function of the request.
+* Make sure you call `res.render` inside the callback function of the request.

 ##Bonuses

 * Add stars images to reflect the imdb ratings
-* Figure out what parameters are need to access the Rotten Tomato listings.
+* Figure out what parameters are need to access the Rotten Tomato information, and display that information to the page
+* Add the ability for users to add movies to a favorites list, and save that list as a JSON file